The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

 Home Pregnancy Test Procedure

 Before you do the test, please read the instructions carefully.
 It is very important to read and follow the instructions manual provided along with the kit.
-Although most pregnancy urine tests are the same, there may be minor differences like the method of collection of urine sample and time after which the result has to be read.
+Although most pregnancy urine tests are the same, there may be minor differences like the method of collection of a urine sample and the time after which the result has to be read.

 - Wash your hands with soap and water

 - Open the test kit pouch and take out all the contents of the pouch.
 Avoid touching the absorbent pad of the test kit.